 Upon written request of the student, the Registrar's Office will send an official transcript to the individual student or to any college or agency named.
-A fee of one(1) dollar (subject to change without notice) will be charged for each transcript requested.
 There is a minimum of two working days required for processing.
 A transcript will be released only if all obligations to the DCCCD have been settled.

 The Electronic Transcript Network permits member colleges to send transcripts to one another through a computer network.
-Such transcripts can normally be sent within 24 hours of the request.
 Member colleges prefer to receive transcripts in this fashion rather than through the generation of an "official transcript."